takamura-research/PRISM/README.md

 PRISM uses a self-hosted standalone installation of **Dify** to construct and execute the RAG workflow locally.

 Dify runs locally using Docker containers and Docker Compose.
-On macOS, we recommend using **OrbStack** as the container runtime because it provides a lightweight Docker-compatible environment and supports Docker Compose.
+On macOS, **OrbStack** is recommended as a lightweight Docker-compatible environment for running Dify.

 #### 3.1 Install OrbStack (recommended for macOS)

-OrbStack can be installed using either the graphical installer or Homebrew.
+OrbStack can be installed either using the graphical installer or Homebrew.

 **Option 1: Graphical installation**